 If you have time constraints then this is definitely going to help you as it will cover the entire newspaper in just a few minutes which otherwise would take weeks of reading.

-If you are unable to understand what to read and what to avoid in “The Hindu” newspaper, take the help of Examarly.
-This platform without any delay provides you with what to study from “The Hindu” newspaper for current affairs daily.
-Think we helped you in figuring out how to read the Hindu for UPSC?
-Show some love in the comment section below!
+If you have limited time and are unable to understand what to read and what to avoid in “The Hindu” newspaper, take the help of Examarly.
+This platform provides you with important headlines and their corresponding page numbers from “The Hindu” and some other newspapers every day.

-FAQs about how to read the Hindu for UPSC
+FAQs on how to read “The Hindu” for UPSC

-Q1.
-What newspapers to follow to cover current affairs for UPSC?
+What newspapers to follow to cover Current Affairs for UPSC?